 Youngstown, the first incarnation-now history

 Set in the late 1960’s to early 1980’s, we ran a wide range of locomotives and rolling stock from a variety of railroads, with many different liveries on show.

 Having chosen the location at random, we then learnt that the real Youngstown had many miles of freight sidings, at least 6 different railroads (some narrow-gauge), 3 or more steel-works and many other related industries either supplying the steel industry or using its by-products.
 During the period modelled, it also had major problems with organised crime, corruption and pollution.
 Diplomatically, we chose not to try to model all of these latter three aspects.
 The first version of the backscene (plain dark grey) was probably not too far from the atmospheric conditions of the time!

 Clearly the size and scale of the prototype presented a dilemma, which we solved by deciding not to try to make a representational model, but rather to give the flavour of American railroading.
-We chose a North American prototype because we knew nothing about it, seeing it as an opportunity to learn something new.
+We chose a North American prototype because we knew little or nothing about it, seeing it as an opportunity to learn something new.
 Most members of the Team have UK-outline layouts at home, so this is quite a change.

-We have a dedicated track and loading ramp for TOFC (Trailer on Flat Car (Piggy-back)) services, which run as high speed priority freight traffic (so-called “Hot-shots”).
+There was a dedicated track and loading ramp for TOFC (Trailer on Flat Car (Piggy-back)) services, which run as high speed priority freight traffic (so-called “Hot-shots”).

 Thanks to the range of skills in the Team, we have been able to learn a lot from each other, as well as

-- Building and install DCC plug-in stations around the layout for about £2.00 each (2016 prices) (LINK TO DIAGRAM)
+- Building and install DCC plug-in stations around the layout for about £2.00 each (2016 prices)

 - Install an always-ready capacitor bank to power route-switching, which is more efficient than using a commercial CDU (Capacitor Discharge Unit)